gryroach/DRF_Time/README.md

 }
 ```

-The check is carried out by comparing the entered data with the time on the server in accordance with the set time zone (by default Europe/Moscow).
+The check is carried out by comparing the entered data with the time on the server in accordance with `http://worldtimeapi.org/` (by default Europe/Moscow).

 The result is displayed in json format as follows:
 ```json